pull-vert/demo-kotlin/README.md

 * change ApiTest (InsecureTrustManagerFactory.INSTANCE) to communicate with self signed server keystore
 * netty-tcnative-boringssl-static dependency is only required for Java 8, since java 9 ALPN is natively supported
 * For production : make a POST and a GET endpoint for let's encrypt HTTP challenge

+## step 4 : Spring Restdocs
+* Modify build.gradle to add asciidoc and Spring Resdocs
+* Modify ApiTest to generate doc
+* add index.adoc to expose all API documentation